Skip to main content

 20 Ways To Boost Your Credit Score

 A good credit score gives you more loan options, lower interest rates, and even rewards and special offers.
-Eventually, it can even help you save thousands of dollars and get peace of mind from knowing you can take out a loan any time you need financing.
+Eventually, it can even help you save thousands of dollars and get peace of mind from knowing you can take out a loan whenever you need financing.

 However, many Americans don’t have good credit.
 Surveys show that 30% fell into debt because of the double whammy of income loss during the pandemic and inflation.
 If you’re one of them, here’s some good news: you can rebuild your credit score.
 You don’t need a higher income—just careful, consistent financial decisions.